dougsweetser/Q/docs/doing_physics.md

 There are also corresponding identities for the anti-commutator:

-![The anti-commutator of q, q prime = the conjugate of the anti-commutator of q conjugated, q prime conjugated = - the first conjugate of the anti- commutator of q first conjugated, q prime first conjugated = - the anti- commutator of q second conjugated, q prime second conjugated](../images/QM/spin_and_angular_momentum/s_gr_35.gif)
+![The anti-commutator of q, q prime = the conjugate of the anti-commutator ofq conjugated, q prime conjugated = - the first conjugate of the anti-commutator of q first conjugated, q prime first conjugated = - the anti-commutator of q second conjugated, q prime second conjugated](images/QM/spin_and_angular_momentum/s_gr_35.gif)

 At this point, I don't know how to use them, but again, the identity and first conjugates appear to behave differently that the first and second conjugates.